 I wasn’t able to start smashing down pastries first thing in the morning so I dipped my toes in with a savoury item: Danwich.
 Buttery and sweet danish pastry was sooo good with a flaky and crispy top and a light, fluffy inside.
 This sandwiched juicy mushrooms and spinach (I feel so healthy) that gave a delicious mouthful with each bite.

-What I loved about this almond croissant is the almond paste with a hit of alcohol/vanilla that gave another flavour dimension to the dish.
+I’ve read a recipe for almond croissants and remember that it’s usually made with old croissants but I don’t know if that’s the case for Abbots and Kinney.
+I did find the pastry to be stale where it felt flat with no lightness or crispness to it.
+What I loved was the almond paste with a hit of alcohol/vanilla that gave another flavour dimension to the dish.
 Slivered almonds are sprinkled on top of the croissant with a good dusting of powdered icing sugar that added a lovely sweetness to the whole dish.

 I take back my words.
 I did make it to the Adelaide Farmers Market once this year and got this incredible Ugly Raspbetti.
 Flaky and crispy pastry; rolled in sugar with a raspberry filling pipped in (tasted like jam).
 What I will rave about was the texture of the pastry – so light, so fluffy but with a crunch.
 What more could I have asked for?